-- Final Fantasy VI and Final Fantasy IV The After Years has Doom Gaze.
+- Final Fantasy VI and Final Fantasy IV: The After Years has Doom Gaze.
 This boss appears randomly as you fly or walk around a map, casts Death upon a start of a battle, then runs away after a few turns.
-Fortunately, its HP does not regenerated between each battle, so beating him up is just a matter of patience.
+Fortunately, its HP is not regenerated between each battle, so beating him up is just a matter of patience.

 - Final Fantasy XII: Cast Decoy on the armored guy, give everyone else guns or bows, and start shooting.
 FFXII is notable in that you can use a lot of MMORPG tactics.